Last Updated on 2 years by soonxindisplay

 Complementary product placements that most consumers are familiar with include:

-- Peanut butter and jelly-usually placed next to each other or placed on a shelf above or below.
+- Peanut butter and jelly-usually placed next to each other or on a shelf above or below.

 - Cereals and milk-usually placed parallel to each other.